Wisconsin State Park System

 Outdoor group campsites have picnic tables and fire rings.
 Most of the sites are for tents only, but some sites allow wheeled camping units.
 A few sites have electrical hookups.
 Youth groups must be accompanied by at least one adult for each 10 members of the group.
 Most group sites accommodate 20 to 60 people, but the maximum number of people allowed ranges from 12 to 200.

-Wisconsin nonprofit organizations whose primary purpose is improving the mental or physical health of people with disabilties may be eligible for a group camping fee waiver.
+Wisconsin nonprofit organizations whose primary purpose is improving the mental or physical health of people with disabilities may be eligible for a group camping fee waiver.

 Indoor Group Camps